Designed for students intending to take CHEM 111-113, with intensive study of problem solving. Offered every Fall.

 A survey of biochemical concepts emphasizing the nature of cell components, their interaction in metabolism and the regulation of metabolism.
 Offered every Fall.
 Prerequisites: CHEM 231 with minimum grade of C, or CHEM 236 with minimum grade of C.

 Topics not covered by other Chemistry curriculum offerings.
 Three hours lecture or two hours lecture and two hours lab.
 Offered intermittently.
-Pre-requisites: CHEM 111, CHEM 113, CHEM 230 and CHEM 231.
+Pre-requisites: CHEM 113, and varies by topic.

 The primary purpose of the course will be a hands-on research experience as part of a faculty-led research or scholarly project.
 Students must be accepted into a research group before adding the course, with priority given to majors who have completed CHEM 231/260.
 In fall, all undergraduate researchers will meet periodically to evaluate the chemical literature, review safety and give an informal presentation.
 In addition, the faculty will assist students in writing a required research progress report from work completed in fall or the preceding summer.
 In spring, the course instructor will assist students in preparing a professional oral or graphical presentation of research for a campus, local and/or national meeting.
 A full written report is required for students in their final semester who are completing the optional ACS-certified degree.
 Offered every semester for 1 credit and can be repeated for a maximum of 4 credits.